maaikedj/happiness-machine-learning/README.md

-# Analysis of the UN's World Happiness Index using machine learning
+# Analysis of the UN's World Happiness Index with machine learning

 Maaike de Jong
 June 2020